evolution-linux/evolution-docs/src/config/graphical-session/xorg.md

 ## Installation

-Void provides a comprehensive `xorg` package which installs the server and all of the free video drivers, input drivers, fonts, and base applications.
+EvolutionOS provides a comprehensive `xorg` package which installs the server and all of the free video drivers, input drivers, fonts, and base applications.
 This package is a safe option, and should be adequate for most systems which don't require proprietary video drivers.